notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 ### Guidelines for pull requests

 0. KISS - Keep It Simple, Stupid.
-1. Respect Notepad++ User Manuel style.
+1. Respect Notepad++ User Manual style.
 2. Create a new branch for each PR.

 ## Style Guide